Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Introduction

 However, Weyl's asymptotic result guarantees that the asymptotic behavior of the Laplace-Beltrami operator on each $D$-dimensional closed Riemannian manifold equals that of flat $D$-torus $\mathbb T^D$, which we essentially considered in \cite {varshovi1}.
 Moreover, the fractality condition is in particular a local property that can be studied by means of the harmonic analysis on Riemannian manifolds.
-Indeed, according to the Sobolev's theorem \cite{sobolev} any element of the Sobolev's space $\mathcal {H}_t$ with $t = [D/2]+1+s$, $0\leq s <1$, will uniformly converge to a continuous function whose derivative fails to converge on $M$, hence is a Weierstrass-like function.\footnote{See chapter 6 of \cite{warner} for detailed applications of Sobolev's spaces on Riemannian manifolds.} Here, the Sobolev class of $f:M\to \mathbb R$ is studied locally on $M$ and the constant $s$ could be considered as the self-similarity scale of the fractal function, as was pointed out by Hardy \cite{hardi}.
+Indeed, according to Sobolev's theorem \cite{sobolev} any element of the Sobolev space $\mathcal {H}_t$, with $t = [D/2]+s$, for $0\leq s <1$, will uniformly converge to a continuous function whose derivative fails to converge everywhere on $M$,\footnote{See chapter 6 of \cite{warner} for detailed applications of Sobolev spaces on Riemannian manifolds.} hence it could be a Weierstrass-like function.
+Here, the Sobolev class of a function is studied locally on $M$ and the constant $s$ could be considered as the self-similarity scale of the fractal function, as was pointed out by Hardy \cite{hardi}.

-Since, the main criteria for studying the fractality in \cite{varshovi1} stemmed from the asymptotic behavior of Fourier-Laplace coefficients (i.e. the expansion coefficients in terms of the eigenfunctions of the Laplacian operator on $S=[-L,L]^D \cong \mathbb T^D$) of Weierstrass-like functions we readily obtain the same differential equations for such coefficients on closed Riemannian manifold $M$.
-Therefore, we have already obtained the generalized version of \textbf{Theorem 2} of \cite{varshovi1}:\footnote{We omit the detailed arguments of the issue here and refer the reader to sections II and III of \cite{varshovi1} for a more comprehensive discussion.}\\
+Since the main criteria for studying the fractality in \cite{varshovi1} stem from the asymptotic behavior of the Fourier-Laplace coefficients\footnote{The Fourier expansion coefficients in terms of the eigenfunctions of the Laplacian operator on $S=[-L,L]^D \cong \mathbb T^D$.} of Weierstrass-like functions, we readily obtain similar differential equations for such coefficients on closed Riemannian manifold $M$.
+More precisely, we can restrict functions on local charts by employing the partition of unity on $M$, and write down the Laplacian operator $\Delta$ as a second-order differential equation whose the leading symbol coincides with the Laplacian of $\mathbb R^D$ or $\mathbb T^D$, as we considered in \cite{varshovi1}.
+Therefore, we can similarly deduce the generalized version of \emph{Theorem 2} of \cite{varshovi1} on closed Riemannian manifolds:\footnote{We omit the detailed arguments of the issue here and refer the reader to sections II and III of \cite{varshovi1} for a more comprehensive discussion.}\\